 - 100 ml olive oil

 - 1 garlic clove

-- Cut in 1 cm thick slices the eggplant, zucchini, tomato, goat cheese (1/2 cm) and drizzle some olive oil and salt on the slices and mix
+- Cut in 6-8mm thick, slices of the eggplant, zucchini, tomato, goat cheese and drizzle some olive oil and salt on and mix.

-- Cut the bell pepper flat sides to make 4 plane rectangles and drizzle with olive oil and salt
+- Cut the red bell pepper lengthwise to make 4 rectangles and drizzle with olive oil and salt.

-- Serve the mini ratatouilles without the toothpick, add a cherry tomato or a nice kalamata olive on top and a drizzle of Spanish salsa verde.
+- Serve the mini ratatouilles without the toothpick, add a cherry tomato or a nice olive on top and top it with the salsa verde.